Board of Directors

 Jorge Rivera is a long time resident and has been organizing in the City of Long Beach for over 6 years.
 He is a founder of LiBRE (Long Beach Residents Empowered), a grassroots community organizing group focused on affordable housing, tenant rights and community economic development.
 Also trained in a variety of trauma healing and resiliency modalities, Jorge is passionate about bringing these with him into his practice of community organizing.
 He is a fluent Spanish speaker and his educational background is in Psychology & Philosophy.
 He is dedicated to working alongside seasoned/developing residents and organizations to ensure a more equitable & just community.

-Shanti Singh, Communications Coordinator
+Shanti Singh, Communications and Legislative Coordinator

 Shanti Singh left the tech industry to work full-time in tenants' rights after organizing with renters in private, public and nonprofit housing, alongside housing justice groups in San Francisco.
 She formerly co-chaired the San Francisco Democratic Socialists of America and works on tenant & land use issues there, in addition to being a city commissioner for clean municipal energy.
 She's worked on several SF Board of Supervisors races, ballot measures, and most recently, the California and New York campaigns of Bernie Sanders.
 She has a B.A. in Economics and Political Science from the University of Pennsylvania.
 She's excited to be back for her second stint at Tenants Together to fight for every California tenant's right to a union.